Squash and Fitness – Steps Covered and Calories Burned

 Not bad for a game that you enjoy playing!

 It is worth noting that many online calorie calculators use Metabolic Equivalent for Task (MET) instead of pedometer step equivalents.
-However, there does not appear to be standardization of MET values for various physical activities.
-MET values shown for squash, currently range from 7-12.
+However, there does not appear to be a standardization of MET values for various physical activities.
+MET values shown for squash currently range from 7-12.
 Shown below is a MET-based calorie calculator you can try.

 A word of caution: I am not an expert in matters of health and fitness and my observations are based on the sources linked within this post.